graphprotocol/research/specs/graph-protocol-v1/mechanism-design/README.md

 - `data`
 - `attestation`

 Additionally, a `ReadRequest` is sent alongside a `lockedBalanceTransfer`.
 This is a conditional micropayment, which can only be unlocked with a valid `ReadResponse` for the given `ReadRequest`.
-See Payment Channels for more info.
+See [Payment Channels](../payment-channels) for more info.

-**TODO** Add link to Payment Channels section when ready.

 **TODO** What parameters are sent along with the conditional micropayment?